 Alpha Epsilon Delta Honor Society

 Stevens hosts the New Jersey Beta Chapter of the national premedical honor society, Alpha Epsilon Delta.
 Membership is an honor granted to students in recognition of superior scholastic achievement.
+Students are eligible to be nominated in their sophomore year.

 Recent Medical & Dental School Acceptances